Boyan-MILANOV/ropium/README.md

 Overview
 --------
 ROPGenerator uses the tool ROPgadget (https://github.com/JonathanSalwan/ROPgadget) to extract gadgets from binaries and the barf-project (https://github.com/programa-stic/barf-project) to disassembly them.
-After gadgets are extracted, it performs semantic analysis in order to compute their semantic and stores them according to their utility.
+After gadgets are extracted, it analyzes them in order to compute their semantic and stores them according to their usefullness.
 Once the analysis is done, you can request ROPGenerator to automatically find gadgets or ROP chains by supplying semantic queries.

 ROPGenerator is written in python.
-The current version is still a beta and the tool is still under active development.
 The tool has python2-only dependencies so it runs under python2 so far.

+**Please note** that the current ROPGenerator version is still a beta under active development, therefore it might be a little unstable on some systems.

 Why using ROPGenerator ?
 ----------------------------